PTYin/turntable/README.md

 # turntable
-a application used for picking a person at random by turntable 转盘小程序
+a application used to pick a name randomly